LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 In simple cases, we usually define a single object containing the tests.
-But it is also possible to use parametric test objects or multiple objects defining parametrizable tests or test subsets for testing more complex units and facilitate tests maintenance.
+But it is also possible to use parametric test objects or multiple objects defining parametrizable tests or test subsets for testing more complex units and facilitating tests maintenance.
 Parametric test objects are specially useful to test multiple implementations of the same protocol using a single set of tests by passing the implementation object as a parameter value.